webboty/Dexter-Wiki/End-Effectors.md

 `make_ins("S", "EERoll", 512), //PWN pin.
 Integer range of 0-512`  TODO: Verify this?

 ## Version 2
 The standard going forward will be a new tool interface which incorporates 2 [Dynamixel XL-320 servos](End-Effector-Servos) and a [Tinyscreen+](End-Effector-Screen) (ARM based, small OLED screen, 4 buttons, lots of IO).
 One FPGA IO pin will be configured to send and receive data via the [Dynamixel protocol 2.0](http://support.robotis.com/en/product/actuator/dynamixel_pro/communication.htm).
-This requires and update to the [FPGA](Gateware) image. <BR>
+This requires an update to the [FPGA](Gateware) image. <BR>
 `Dexter.move_all_joints(0, 0, 0, 0, 0)`<BR>
 `make_ins("S", "ServoSet2X", 2, char1 + char2<<8, char3+char4<<8)`
 <BR>The Tinyscreen+ will listen on the servo bus and may return data there or via the dedicated return data line.